anatolebeuzon/monitor/README.md

 * to start the daemon by simply running `monitord`
 * to start the dashboard in a separate window by running `monitorctl`

+On daemon startup, you may need to wait a few seconds for poll results to be available.

 ## About config files

 By default, `monitorctl` and `monitord` respectively look for the following config files provided in the repo: